Data management plan

 Describe where you will store and back up your data during your research project.
 Consider who will be responsible for backup and recovery.
 If there are several researchers involved, create a plan with your collaborators and ensure safe transfer between participants.

 Show that you are aware of the storing solutions provided by your organisation.
-Do not merely refer to IT services.
+Do not merely refer to the IT services.
 In the end, you are responsible for your data, not the IT department or the organisation.

-Explain the methods for preserving and sharing your data after your research project has ended in more detail in Section 5.
+Explain the methods for preserving and sharing your data after your research project has ended in more detail in section 5.

 Tips for best practices

-• The use of a safe and secure storage provided and maintained by your organisation’s IT support or other reliable IT provider such as CSC is preferable.
+- The use of a safe and secure storage provided and maintained by your organisation’s IT support or other reliable IT provider such as CSC is preferable.

-• Do NOT USE external hard drives as the main storing option.
+- Do not use external hard drives as the main storing option.

-• Follow your institution's data security requirements.
+- Follow your institution’s data security requirements.

 4.2 Who will be responsible for controlling access to your data, and how will secured access be controlled?